ignacioct/SportClassifier/README.md

 * Python 3 (Compatible with all 3 subversions)
 * Jupyter Notebooks
 * TensorFlow
 * Datasets provided by Kaggle and ImageNet
+* [Weights & Biases](https://wandb.ai/) for tracking and logging the experiments

 <!-- GETTING STARTED -->
 ## Documentation